seankql/project-spendwise/backend/docs.md

   - response: 201
     - content-type: `application/json`
     - body: object
-      - transactionid (number): The Id of the created Transaction
+      - id (number): The Id of the created Transaction
       - transactionDate (string): Date of the new transaction in YYYY-MM-DD format.
       - descriptions (string): Description of the new transaction.
       - amount (number): Amount of the new transaction.
-      - accountId (string): ID of the account the new transaction belongs to.
+      - AccountId (string): ID of the account the new transaction belongs to.
       - category (string): Category of the new transaction.
+      - updatedAt: (date) the date and time of creation.
+      - createdAt: (date) the date and time of update.
   - response: 400
     - body: Bad Request
     - Description: Possible Missing Required Fields.